ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - Notes
    * - Unique simulant ID
      - :code:`simulant_id`
-     - Not affected by noise functions; intended use is "ground truth" for testing and validation; consistent across all datasets.
+     - Not affected by noise; intended use is "ground truth" for testing and validation; consistent across all datasets.
    * - Social security number
      - :code:`ssn`